bggrund/VRACTAL/README.md

 This was my senior project as a Computer Science major at Lawrence Technological University.
 Some additional features were added post-graduation.

-The final paper written for this project can be viewed here: https://drive.google.com/file/d/1X3p4EfxsCKs-ppMRCtcLIh-9BrjGfPKE/view?usp=sharing
+The final paper I wrote for this project can be viewed here: https://drive.google.com/file/d/1X3p4EfxsCKs-ppMRCtcLIh-9BrjGfPKE/view?usp=sharing